-NC Gov.: 'Very Unlikely' RNC Can Proceed Without Social Distancing, Masks
+N.C.
+Governor: 'Very Unlikely' RNC Can Proceed Without Social Distancing, Masks

 "Obviously we're going to put the safety of the attendees and the president and the vice president first and foremost," McDaniel said in May.
 "And if that means people wear masks, we're going to have people wear masks."

-But Trump has expressed a desire for something different: A packed house with no face coverings or social distancing.
+But Trump has expressed a desire for something different: a packed house with no face coverings or social distancing.

-McDaniel shifted her position quickly, sending letters last week to the state's top health official two letters saying the GOP wanted a more-or-less a normal convention, even though the state's current limit on indoor gatherings today is 10 people.
+McDaniel shifted her position quickly, sending letters last week to the state's top health official two letters saying the GOP wanted a more-or-less normal convention, even though the state's current limit on indoor gatherings is 10 people.

-The RNC has proposed that convention attendees pass a pre-convention health screen and have their temperature checked before entering the arena.
+The RNC has proposed that convention attendees pass a pre-convention health screening and have their temperature checked before entering the arena.
 It also proposed having hand sanitizer available and cleaning areas where people gather.

-Mandy Cohen, the state's top health official, indicated on Monday that the state will not green-light a normal convention.
+Mandy Cohen, the state's top health official, indicated on Monday that the state will not green light a normal convention.

-"What we know about the spread of this virus is if you are indoors, close together, without six feet apart and without face-covering then the virus spreads," she said Monday.
+"What we know about the spread of this virus is if you are indoors, close together, without 6 feet apart and without face covering, then the virus spreads," she said.

-While they have threatened to move the RNC, a spokesperson for the Republican National Committee, Rick Gorka, said last week that Charlotte will still be the host site – either with 19,000 people inside the arena or 100.
+While the Republican National Committee has threatened to move the convention, a spokesperson for the committee, Rick Gorka, said last week that Charlotte will still be the host site – either with 19,000 people inside the arena or 100.

 Republican Charlotte City Council member Ed Driggs, who supports bringing the convention here, said the two sides are far apart.